Thermay-Robotics/openCR_board_code/README.md

 # OpenCR board code

+Contains two directories :
+* turtlebot3_core :
-Modified OpenCR board code to use a color sensor on a Turtlebot3 Burger.
+The modified OpenCR board code to use a color sensor on a Turtlebot3 Burger.
 The sensor must be connected to the SCL and SDA ports of the board.

+* Library Adafruit_BusIO :
+The updated code of the librairy Adafruit_BusIO to make it work on openCR boards

+## turtlebot3_core
-# Published topics
+### Published topics
 * ```/colorSensorValue``` ([std_msgs/Int16MultiArray])

 Array of the values (R,G,B) measured by the color sensor.

-## Use It
+### Use It
 Clone the OpenCr board code:
 ```
 git clone https://github.com/ROBOTIS-GIT/OpenCR.git